JoseMatiasRuizValero/Robotics_Project_2025/README.md

 ## Pid
 ## Q Learning Agent
 ## SARSA Agent
+Implements SARSA algorithm, with its on-policy update.
+Its methodology relies within its methods, in this order

+- `__init__:` this method creates the agent with all the initial values.
+- `choose_action:`
+- `update:`
+- `endEpisode:`
+- `save:` Saves the current qTable data to the path specified.
+- `load:` Loads to the qTable the selected data from the path.

 ## SARSA Experiments
 ## Metrics and Rewards
 The **metrics.py** file has important functions to analyze the training results.
 In order: